rliebig/config-files/README.md

 Most of these resources are harvested form the internet and adjusted from my own purposes.
 Some noteworthy features about this configuration are:
 - Designed for focus: All program must stay in foreground, no tabs are allowed, no virtual desktops.
 - Some Windows Shortcuts: Win+L works, language switching using Win+Space works as well as it does on a Windows desktop.
 This is to ensure my muscle memory does not trip me up.
+- i3 config is mostly dwm inspired(Alt+P and Ctrl+Shift+C work way more faster for me than)

+TODO:
+- rewrite ansible to pyinfra
+- remove dependency on username